pratik2146/github-final-project/README.md

 ## Features

+- Calculates simple interest
+- Accepts principal amount as input
+- Accepts rate of interest as input
+- Accepts time period as input
 - Easy to use
-- Calculates simple interest
-- Takes principal amount, rate of interest, and time period as inputs